haikwqeenDup/SAFE-PP/README.md

 - Whether the slope is above 15°  (2 types of values)
 - Main functional area  (4 types of values)
 - Drinking water protection area grade  (3 types of values)
+- (Additional categorical attributes as applicable)

 ## Numerical Features (56 Attributes)
-- Cultivated land fragmentation index
+- Cultivated land fragmentation index  (numerical value between 0 and 1)
-- Proportion of high-standard farmland area
+- Proportion of high-standard farmland area  (numerical value between 0 and 1)
-- Proportion of cultivated land area
+- Proportion of cultivated land area  (numerical value between 0 and 1)
-- Area of permanent basic farmland
+- Area of permanent basic farmland  (numerical value with the unit of m²)
-- Area of cultivated land irrigation
+- Area of cultivated land irrigation  (numerical value with the unit of m²)
-- Area of cultivated land inflow
+- Area of cultivated land inflow  (numerical value with the unit of m²)
-- Distance between cultivated land and rivers
+- Distance between cultivated land and rivers  (numerical value with the unit of m)
-- Area of forest land
+- Area of forest land  (numerical value with the unit of m²)
-- Area of paddy field
+- Area of paddy field  (numerical value with the unit of m²)
-- Area of cultivated land reserve resources
+- Area of cultivated land reserve resources  (numerical value with the unit of m²)
 - (56 total numerical attributes, including additional metrics such as spatial distances, area proportions, and topographical indices)